Prescribing Morse scalar curvatures: incompatibility of non existence: Introduction

 Give a closed and smooth Riemannian manifold $M$ of dimension $n\geq 2$, the prescribed scalar curvature problem is concerned with the question, which functions $K$ on $M$ can be prescribed as the scalar curvature $R=R_{g}$ on $M$ for some metric $g$ on $M$, i.e. solvability of $R_{g}=K$.

 If we allow to choose any metric, we wish, this problem has been solved in \cite{Kazdan_Warner_Gaussian},\cite{Kazdan_Warner_Scalar}.
 If we restrict the variation to a conformal class of metrics, i.e. we consider $M=(M,g_{0})$ and are allowed to only choose among metrics $g$ conformal to $g_{0}$, i.e. $g\in [g_{0}]$ the conformal class of $g_{0}$, we refer to the conformally prescribed scalar curvature problem.
-Geometrically of course the restriction to a conformal class is natural, since the Cotton tensor for $n=3$ and the Weyl tensor for $n\geq 4$ are invariant under a conformal change of the metric.
-So we consider the conformal problem exclusively.

-Analogously to the Yamabe case of constant $K$, the conformally prescribed scalar curvature problem decays into three categories according to the sign of the conformal Yamabe invariant, i.e.
+Geometrically the restriction to a conformal class is natural for $n=2$ by the uniformization theorem and, since the Cotton tensor for $n=3$ and the Weyl tensor for $n\geq 4$ are invariant under a conformal change of the metric.
+Analogously to the Yamabe case of constant $K$ the conformally prescribed scalar curvature problem decays into three categories according to the sign of the conformal Yamabe invariant $Y$, cf. \eqref{Yamabe_Invariant} We focus on $K,Y>0$, while we refer to \cite{MM7} for the case of a negative Yamabe invariant and to \cite{Escobar_Schoen_Deformation_Flatness} for $Y=0$ and the references therein.